petrspelos/common-issues/Discord.Net-Addons/CustomPreconditions/README.md

 ## How To Add To Your Project

 Goto the Class [Here](CustomPrecondition.cs) then copy all the raw data of the .cs file into your own new class in your bot project.
-Or Download the file and add it .cs to your project.
+Or Download the file and add the .cs to your project.

 Change the Namespace to reflect your project.
 In our case we have a bot named MyAwesomeBot and the pronditions are in a folder named Preconditions.